gregsqueeb/crocflockcms/src/pages/index.md

 ---
 templateKey: index-page
-title: Welcome to the CrocFlock
+title: Welcome to the flock
 image: /img/heroimage.jpg
 heading: Great coffee with a conscience
 subheading: Support sustainable farming while enjoying a cup